axibase/atsd-use-cases/aging-america/README.md

 ## Methodology

 1. Visualize Datasets using [ChartLab](https://apps.axibase.com/);
-2. Implement Forecasting.
+2. Implement Forecasting for a five year period.

 ## Visualization

 **Working Population as a Portion of Total Population**

-Open the ChartLab visualzation and use the drop-down menu to navigate through time to compare working-aged popualtion to the United States total population.
+Open the ChartLab visualzation and use the drop-down menu to navigate through time to compare working-aged population to the United States total population.

 ![](images/working-population.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/eb9826a3#fullscreen)

-*Fig 2.*: The portion of the population eligible forwork (aged between 15 and 64) is shown in purple, while the remaining ineligible population is shown in red.
+*Fig 2.*: The portion of the population eligible for work (aged between 15 and 64) is shown in purple, while the remaining ineligible population is shown in red.

 **Births per 1000 / Population Over 65**

-The upper histogram tracks annual crude births per one thousand persons and the lower histogram tracks the 65+ population in percentile terms.
+The upper histogram plots the frequency of each value of annual crude births per one thousand persons and the lower histogram tracks the 65+ population in percentile terms.
 Deceptively, the data seems to show that the average amount of births outperforms the aging population, but when scaled to 100, in fact, the aged population severely outnumbers the amounnt of crude births which are occurring.

 ![](images/population-histogram.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/51caa169#fullscreen)